-Schools in various parts of the Far East period last year.
-In some of the translate areas the attendance over the correspond-ing period last year.
+Schools in various parts of the Far East report gains in attendance over the correspond-ing period last year.
 In some of the troubled areas the attendance is less than ordinarily, but in general our schools are filled to capacity.